CP1401/Practicals/prac_03/README.md

 Again, don't worry about the 2 decimal place currency formatting.
 We will get to that later.

-### Comment Out
+### Comment out temporarily
 Remember that you can **comment out** code so it doesn't run by selecting the lines of code (doesn't need to be exact characters, just any part of the right lines) and press `Ctrl+/` (Windows) or `Cmd+/` (Mac).
 Remember also to do this shortcut again when you're finished so that it looks like normal code again - all programs will run - before you submit your work.

 ## 2. Car Insurance

 Car rental company Painz determines whether a renter requires special insurance based on their age.
 Applicants under 18 are refused hire altogether.
 Applicants under 25 are required to purchase special insurance.
 Applicants 25 years and over are not required to purchase insurance.

 Painz needs you to write a program that gets the applicant's age, and outputs "Insurance required", "Insurance not required", or "Hire refused" as appropriate.

 ## 3. Simple Password Checker